 - Keep your mouth clean: This was mentioned previously above.
 Your aligners can hold gunk against your teeth.
-Be sure to brush your teeth after each meal to wash away these debris and build up.
+Be sure to brush your teeth after each meal to wash away the debris and build-up.
 You can also prevent tooth decay and cavities this way.

 - Use a whitening toothpaste: Did you know that many patients find whitening toothpaste more effective with Invisalign than without it?
 If you are wondering why the answer is simple.
 The aligners act as whitening trays.
 When you wear your trays the remnants of the toothpaste are held against your teeth rather than washed away by your saliva.

 - Use your retainer correctly: Your teeth require maintenance.
 To enjoy your results after Invisalign you must wear your retainers for the necessary amount of time per day.
 A retainer holds them into proper positioning.
 You will need to switch to the new aligners as soon as you receive them to continue the progression of alignment.
 Follow the exact instructions provided by your Invisalign dentist in NE Calgary.